Help & Advice - Auction Buying Guide

 If you don't pre-register and are the highest bidder, you'll need to pay a deposit to the rostrum clerk (auctioneer's assistant).

-Documents needed to buy a car at auction
+What documents are needed to buy a car at auction?

 You'll also need to provide valid photo ID (UK passport or driving licence) and proof of your personal or business address (e.g. a recent utility bill or bank statement) when registering, if you don't already have a Buyer Account with us.